-Not sure how much money to give in those ang baos?
+How much money should you put in those ang bao?
 Whether you’re new to Singapore or just nervous about these things, check out our handy ang bao rates chart below!

 Ang Bao – Hongbao – Lai See – Red Packet – Lucky Money

 It is a Chinese custom to hand out ang bao at Chinese New Year.
 These little envelopes are usually red (for luck) and contain money.
 It’s a time when kids can save money for something they truly want, and a time for adults to bestow luck, happiness and good fortune onto others.

 Please note: The rates on the chart below are merely a guide with the general hierarchy of who should receive the highest amounts.
 We understand that every family’s financial situation is different, so just give what you’re comfortable with, mama!

 So what else should we know about the ang bao?

 1. The Tradition

 The tradition of ang bao giving is carried out by married individuals and elders as a symbol of well-wishing and good luck to juniors and unmarried singles.

 2. Chinese New Year Ang Bao Rates are by Hierarchy